Skills & Trust

 - Philosophy: Look but don't touch

 This is intentionally restrictive.
-A brand-new agent should prove it understands your needs before it gets more power.
+A new agent should prove it understands your needs before getting more power.

 Helper